 Infrastructure

-The initial plan will be to create a Github Repository where we manage each progress, for this purpose each person on the team will have their own branch, which will be to manage development and testing of the project.
+The initial plan will be to create a Github Repository where we manage each project’s progress, for this purpose each person on the team will have their own branch, which will be exclusive to manage development and testing of the project.

 Changes must go through a pull request which must be reviewed by each team person to allow their integration into the repository master, we will use some directives that allow regulating and managing merges.